-- (1) A geothermal well or prospect well is properly completed for the purposes of this chapter when it is demonstrated that the well is capable of production, flow testing, monitoring temperature, pressure or other subsurface conditions, injecting fluids, or other approved purpose, and the person engaged in drilling, redrilling, deepening, or altering casing of such well has shown to the satisfaction of the State Geologist that the manner of conducting these activities is satisfactory. - (2) A well shall be considered properly abandoned, for the purpose of this chapter, when the conditions of ORS 522.005 to 522.990 and these rules are fulfilled and the person drilling, redrilling, deepening or altering casing of such well has shown to the satisfaction of the State Geologist that all proper steps have been taken to protect groundwater and surface water from pollution resulting from the abandoned well and to prevent the escape of all fluids to the surface. - (3) Proper completion and abandonment shall be conditioned also upon adequate protection of the environment and of aesthetic qualities of the surface in the area of operation.
+(1) A geothermal well or prospect well is properly completed for the purposes of this chapter when it is demonstrated that the well is capable of production, flow testing, monitoring temperature, pressure or other subsurface conditions, injecting fluids, or other approved purpose, and the person engaged in drilling, redrilling, deepening, or altering casing of the well has shown to the satisfaction of the department that the manner of conducting these activities is satisfactory.

+(2) A well is considered properly plugged and decommissioned, for the purpose of this chapter, when the conditions of ORS 522.005 to 522.990 and these rules are fulfilled and the person drilling, redrilling, deepening, or altering casing of such well has shown to the satisfaction of the State Geologist that all proper steps have been taken to protect groundwater and surface water from pollution resulting from the decommissioned well and to prevent the escape of all fluids to the surface.

+(3) Proper completion and decommissioning requires adequate protection of the environment and of aesthetic qualities of the surface in the area of operation.

-Hist.: GMI 4, f.
+Stats.
+Implemented: ORS 522.305 Hist.: GMI 4, f.
 7-20-72, ef.
 8-1-72; GMI 4-1980, f. & ef.
 10-2-80; GMI 1-1983, f. & ef.
 9-30-83; GMI 2-1995, f. & cert. ef.
-3-10-95
+3-10-95; DGMI 1-2010, f. & cert. ef.
+6-22-10